SumitsHub/learn-react/03-react-concepts/src/tutorial/11-performance/03-performance-hooks/README.md

 ```

 - The above component will only rerender if it's input props changed, not even if it's parent level state changes
+- React uses "Object.is" to compare props
+- Use optional prop 'arePropsEqual' which is callback function accepting 2 args, previous props and new props and returns boolean result of comparison i.e. true or false

 - Gotcha with memo -> when we pass function as prop to component, then memoised component will also rerender if parent component rerenders
 - Reason -> every time component rerenders, functions get's created from scratch, so indirectly props to memoised component gets changed and forces component to rerender